OctopusDeploy/docs/docs/tenants/tenant-tags.md

 - Classify your tenants using custom tags that match your situation.
 - Find tenants more quickly by searching and filtering with tags.
 - Group the project overview by tag set.
-- Deploy to multiple tenants at the same time - read more in our [guide](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).
+- Deploy to multiple tenants at the same time - read more [below](#deploying-to-multiple-tenants-tags).
 - Customize the deployment process for tenants.
 - Scope project variables to tags.
-- Design a multi-tenant hosting model - read more in our [guide](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+- Design a multi-tenant hosting model - read more in our [tenant infrastructure](/docs/tenants/tenant-infrastructure.md) section.
-- Design a multi-tenant upgrade process - read more in our [guide](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).
+- Design a multi-tenant deployment process for SaaS applications, regions and more - for further details, see our [guides](/docs/tenants/guides/index.md#guides).
-- Control which releases can be deployed to tenants using [channels](/docs/releases/channels/index.md) - read more in our [guide](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).
+- Control which releases can be deployed to tenants using [channels](/docs/releases/channels/index.md) - read more in our [tenant lifecycle](/docs/tenants/tenant-lifecycles.md) section.

 ## Managing Tenant Tags {#managing-tenant-tags}